ibrahyma/friendly-cmd/README.md

 # friendly-cmd
-Some cool commands to use however you want.
+Some cool Linux commands to use however you want.